contao/docs/docs/dev/framework/hooks.md

 ## Registering hooks

-As of Contao **4.9**, there are three different ways of subscribing to a hook.
+There are three different ways of subscribing to a hook.
 The recommended way is [using annotations](#using-annotations) together with [invokable services](#invokable-services).
 Which one you use depends on your setup.
-If you still develop hooks for Contao **4.4** for example, then you still need to use the [PHP array configuration](#using-the-php-array-configuration).

 ### Using the PHP Array Configuration